-Pressing and holding down the MODE button for ~2 seconds will toggle the class-A airspace mode manually on or off as indicated by the A icon.
-While the system is manually placed into the class-A mode and, if the system ascends through a pressure altitude of 17,500 ft., the A icon will flash to alert that face masks should be used instead of cannulas.
+Pressing and holding down the MODE button for ~2 seconds will toggle the Class-A airspace mode manually on or off as indicated by the A icon.
+While the system is manually placed into the class A mode and, if the system and O2 icon and an audio beep if connected to the intercom system.